Ancon (1867 ship): Grounding in Icy Strait (1886)

 While the initial repairs were made on the beach, the passengers played cards, and the local Tlingit natives stopped by to see the unusual sight.
 There was no radio in 1886 and no other ship carried news of the wreck south.
 As Ancon became two weeks overdue, speculation began that she had been lost.
 Word of her fate finally reached the wider world by telegraph on October 8, 1886, when Idaho reached Victoria, British Columbia with Ancon's passengers.

-Officers from the U.S. Coast and Geodetic Survey were immediately sent to chart the rock, which they named, "Ancon Rock" in November 1886.
+Officers from the United States Coast and Geodetic Survey were immediately sent to chart the rock, which they named, "Ancon Rock" in November 1886.
 By this time Ancon had sailed to San Francisco where she was hauled out of the water at the Merchant's Dry Dock Company for permanent repairs.
 By mid-December, she was back at sea on the San Francisco – San Pedro route.

 A buoy at the site of the grounding now warns other ships of the submerged Ancon Rock.